wfan19/wfan19.github.io-old/_posts/2018-4-21-Tackling-Dummy-Timeline.md

 ![alt-text](https://media.consumeraffairs.com/files/cache/news/Dartmouth_mobile_tackling_dummy_biggreenblogalert.blogspot_large.jpg)
 Pardon the low quality...

-The picture showcased the original version of the Mobile Virtual Player, the one by Dartmouth, when they still wanted to use a ball drive, also to achieve omni-directional movement.
+The picture showcased the original version of the Mobile Virtual Player, the one by Dartmouth, when they still wanted to use a ball drive, also to achieve Omni-directional movement.
 What really sparked my idea was the fact that it seemed like this design had its minimalistic frame embedded *into* the foam.
 This meant that the frame itself did not need to have the round shape needed for self-balancing.